-Here is a summary of the contents of this paper by sections.
-In Section 1 we introduce topological triangulated categories as the homotopy categories of stable cofibration categories and discuss some basic properties.
-Section 2 is devoted to the concept of n-order of triangulated categories; we show that the existence of a 'mod-n reduction' for a triangulated category implies infinite n-order and apply this to the derived categories of certain structured ring spectra.
-Section 3 discusses algebraic triangulated categories; we show that every algebraic triangulated category is in particular topological and has infinite n-order.
-Section 4 contains the proof that for every prime p the p-order of the stable homotopy category is at most p-1.
-In Section 5 we review basic properties of Δ -sets.
-Section 6 develops the theory of framings in cofibration categories; this is needed later to make sense of an action of the category of finite Δ -sets on a cofibration category.
-Section 7 introduces and studies coherent actions of mod-n Moore spaces (i.e., Δ -sets) on objects in pointed cofibration categories.
-In Section 8 we prove that the p-order of every topological triangulated category is at least p-1.
+Here is a summary of the contents of this paper.
+In Section 1, we introduce and discuss topological triangulated categories as the homotopy categories of stable cofibration categories.
+In Section 2, we review basic properties of Δ -sets.
+Section 3 develops the theory of framings in cofibration categories; this is needed later to make sense of an action of the category of finite Δ -sets on a cofibration category.
+Section 4 is devoted to coherent actions of mod-n Moore spaces (that is, Δ -sets) on objects in pointed cofibration categories.
+In Section 5, we prove our main result, that the p-order of every topological triangulated category is at least p - 1.
 Appendix A recalls the basic facts about the homotopy category of a cofibration category and gives a self-contained proof that the homotopy category of a stable cofibration category is triangulated.